 I. Ibn Umar reported Allah’s messenger as saying that a non-Muslim eats in 7 intestines while a Muslim eats in one intestine (Muslim 3:5113).

 II.
 “Whenever a strong wind blew, anxiety appeared on the face on the Prophet. [fearing it might be a sign of Allah’s wrath]” (Bukhari 2:144)

 I wonder why Allah didn’t explain to him that strong winds are natural phenomena.

-This was where Muhammad dug a big pit for himself.
-One can understand why the Jews and Christians of that time rejected his claims as God’s prophet.
+This was where Muhammad dug a pit for himself.
+You can now understand why the Jews and Christians of his time rejected his claims as God’s prophet.

 IV.
 The prophet rushed out of fear to pray on eclipse and continued his prayers until the eclipse came to an end.
 Allah show him the unseen during the eclipse (7:676).